-Instruc tor Name: Date: Departi ment and Course Number r (ex.
-CORE199): : 1.
-In wh nich format will you teach t ☐ Online this course?
-Hybrid (Blend ded) distance · ed)).
-If the course regardless of delivery mode (traditional face-to-face, objectives are different list the reasons for the difference of delivery method. ; face, dis • blended)).
-If the co e same, regardless of delivery method (traditional face-to- burse objectives are different list the reasons for the o-face delivery method.)- substitu 50%, bu tradition te for traditional face-to-fa at less than 100%, of the de hal face-to-face course deli ce meetings.
-Hybr elivery of the instru vered using one or a. hours, how will you a achieve course o o-face courses requires 45 educational contact objectives and learning outcomes in the distance equivalent to the traditional contact hours? :e b.
-How will instructor-le reading reviews)? ☐ Recorded lecture (asyn ☐ Live virtual classroom ☐ Other: nchronous) delivered (i.e., lectures, learning activities, ☐ Discussion forums ☐ Chat
+Instructor Name: Date: Department and Course Nu mber (ex.
+CORE199)): In which format will you te ☐ Online ach this course? ☐ Hybrid (Bler nded) · lended)).
+If the course regardless of delivery mode (traditional face-to-face, e objectives are different list the reasons for the difference to-face delivery method. • rid (blended)).
+If the c ne same, regardless of delivery method (traditional face-to- course objectives are different list the reasons for the o-face delivery method. substitute for traditional face- 50%, but less than 100%, of t traditional face-to-face course a.
+College policy for hours, how will y to-face meetings.
+Hyb he delivery of the instract delivered using one or r traditional face-to ou achieve course o-face courses requires 45 educational contact objectives and learning outcomes in the distance • or-led material be equivalent to the traditional contact hours? delivered (i.e., lectures, learning activities, ☐ Recorded lecture ☐ Live virtual classs ☐ Other: (asynchronous) ☐ Discussion forums ☐ Chat